Our mission

 Maaike de Jong

-Maaike de Jong has worked as CTO for Scinvivo since it was founded.
-As CTO, she is continuously developing the imaging platform and arranging the (pre)-clinical trials.
+Maaike de Jong works as CMO (chief Medical officer) for Scinvivo since it was founded.
+As CMO, she is continuously developing the imaging platform and arranging the (pre)-clinical trials.
 Next to that, she secures funding for Scinvivo in the form of grants, loans, and new investments.
+Over the years Maaike gained experience in raising new capital and added a valuable contribution in the deal closing process.
+She gained significant project management experience by leading a Eurostars project, and an EFRO project.
 She holds a MSc in Biomedical Engineering and worked in Boston at Massachusetts General Hospital to specialize in Optical Coherence Tomography and its endoscopic applications.
-Maaike has an extensive international netwerk regarding OCT technologies and urology.
+Maaike has an extensive international network regarding OCT technologies and urology.
+For the regulatory affairs, both CE & FDA, Maaike gained important experience and knowledge for Scinvivo and she is the main contact for the urologists in our network.

 Marijn van Os